 Beginning in the fall of 2017, as part of our continuous effort to provide students with industry-relevant hands-on experience, we have introduced a number of exciting additions to our programs.
 1st year students will now take an intensive course in marine finishing systems and 2nd year students will have the opportunity to test for ABYC Advisory Certifications in Marine Electrical, Gas Engines, Diesel Engines, and/or Marine Systems.
 Also new in 2017 is the introduction of electives, with choices including: Restoration, Advanced Joinery, Advanced Lofting, and Marine Systems.

 Great Lakes Boat Building School has transitioned from just an exciting idea to the building of a handsome facility with remarkable programs, and to providing students with exceptional skills in craftsmanship that will notably broaden their lives and enrich their career opportunities.

-As our first decade of existence comes to a close, GLBBS continues to be a success story because of the dedication of our supporters, the quality of our program and instruction, and (most certainly) our graduates – who are success stories in and of themselves.
+As we look to our second decade, Great Lakes Boat Building School continues to be a success story because of the dedication of our supporters, the quality of our program and instruction, and (most certainly) our graduates – who are success stories in and of themselves.